-• Mandatory continuous evaluation:

-- a) Quizzes: two brief multiple-choice quizzes. - b) Participation: active class participation during both the lectures and the seminar sessions.

-• Mandatory final evaluation: final exam
+- Mandatory continuous evaluation: - a) Quiz: one brief multiple-choice quizzes (calculators and phones are not allowed).
+It will take place on Wednesday May 13th, at 16.30. - b) Participation: active class participation during both the lectures and the seminar sessions. - Mandatory final evaluation: final exam (calculators and phones are not allowed).